t-lundstrom/CDCL/README.md

 As an application of the SAT-solver, the project includes an automatic sudoku solver.
 In addition to checking if a given formula is satisfiable, the CDCL solver also builds a [resolution proof](https://en.wikipedia.org/wiki/Resolution_(logic)) if the formula is not satisfiable.

-The file `background.pdf` gives a more detailed explanation of the theoretical background and an overview of the CDCL algorithm.
+The file `background.pdf` gives a more detailed explanation of the theoretical background and an overview of the CDCL algorithm implemented here.

 # Basic usage
 To check the satisfiability of an arbitrary formula, run `python3 main.py formula '<formula>'` where `<formula>` is the given formula (see below for the syntax of formulas).